probabl-ai/skore/sphinx/user_guide/diagnostics.rst

 - :class:`EstimatorReport`: full v1 diagnostics.
 - :class:`CrossValidationReport`: split-level aggregation of the same diagnostics.
-- :class:`ComparisonReport`: diagnostics are deferred for a later version.
+- :class:`ComparisonReport`: component-report diagnostics are shown one by one.

 Estimator and cross-validation behavior